 The temperature of the suction gas entering the compressor is monitored by the Suction Temperature Sensor.
-Before stopping operation, the EEV may open to feed more refrigerant or close to warm up the line.
+If abnormal temperature either hot or cool is detected, the frequency of the compressor may be adjusted or the system may stop operation to protect the compressor.